 How we will tell you about changes to the contract once you are on your course

-For minor changes, the Taught Programme Office (TPO) or Programme Lead will notify you of these changes normally through the Virtual Learning Environment - Blackboard Learn (BBL) or via email, by providing you with as much notice as is in our view appropriate in the circumstances.
+For minor changes, the Taught Programme Office (TPO) or Programme Lead will notify you of these changes normally through the Virtual Learning Environment - Brightspace (previously Blackboard Learn BBL) or via email, by providing you with as much notice as is in our view appropriate in the circumstances.

 Student Protection Plan

 If the University invokes its right to make changes in accordance with the above, it shall take all reasonable steps to notify the affected students and minimise any disruption to their studies.

 The University has a Student Protection Plan in place which outlines the risks to the continuation of student’s study, the mitigation measures in order to protect students, and the measures it will enact should these outcomes evolve.

 The University will provide students with educational services with reasonable care and skill.
 The University will also provide students with a range of pastoral and support services in addition to the services being provided under this contract.
 Please note that the availability and scope of these pastoral and support services may be subject to change during your programme of study for a variety of reasons including, but not limited to, in response to funding arrangements and the needs of students.
 The University therefore maintains a discretion to vary and/or amend the availability and scope of pastoral and support services at any time.